garrandall/popular-music-data/tracks/the-right-kinda-lover-patti-labelle.md

 he's the right kinda lover fot me

 An interesting conversation
-Every night when i get down on my knees and pray
+Every night when I get down on my knees and pray
 I thank the lord for sending me Mr. Right my way
 This kind of love had to come from heaven down
 I ain't never going to let him go
-Because i need this kind of man around
+Because I need this kind of man around

 he's the right kinda lover
 I'll never need another